 (b) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) may enter into a multi-year contract for supplies as described in FAR 17.105-1(b).
 See Appendix GG for further delegation.

-See DPC Class Deviation 2023-O0003 REV 2—Temporary Authorizations for Covered Contracts Related to Ukraine.
+See DPC Class Deviation 2024-O0005— Temporary Authorizations for Covered Contracts Related to Ukraine, Taiwan, and Israel.

 5117.106 Procedures.